Yves242/Unity-Sample-Dumps/README.md

 ## Project Overview

 The "C Pointer Concept Illustrator" project is a Unity game designed to provide an interactive and educational experience for understanding C pointer concepts.
 This README file provides instructions on how to run the executable files for the game on both Windows and Linux operating systems.
+This program is currently in development for Yves' special problem (SP).
+These are simply snapshots of his current SP for showcasing.